andrewthad/mkTouchPlus/README.md

 ## Requirements

+### Using binaries

 * Linux or Mac

-For compiling it yourself:
+### Compiling it yourself

+* Linux or Mac
 * [GHC](https://www.haskell.org/ghc/) 10 or greater.
-(Most people recommend installing [Stack](https://docs.haskellstack.org/en/stable/README/) which includes GHC.)
-This script doesn’t depend on any non-base haskell libraries however so that makes it easier.
+Most people recommend installing [Stack](https://docs.haskellstack.org/en/stable/README/) which includes GHC.
+This script doesn’t depend on any Haskell packages outside of the base, so that makes things a lot easier.

 ## Installation